learningcoding-pixel/tp/docs/DeveloperGuide.md

 - The `Model` exposes `getTeamOfPerson(Person)` to locate the team, and `deleteTeam(Team)` is invoked after `deletePerson(Person)` if applicable.
 - The `DeleteCommand` composes a combined success message for both deletions.

+#### Cascading updates on athlete edits

+When athlete information is updated, the athlete info in team will be updated as well.

 ### Teams and Sessions

 This project extends AB-3 with `Team` and `Session` domain entities and corresponding commands.